Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 Resonances are a ubiquitous feature of the strong-field dynamics around \BHs in GR~\cite{Brink:2013nna,Brink:2015roa}, and their observational imprints on waveforms can be significant.
 Transient self-force resonances, between the orbital frequencies $\Omega_r$ and $\Omega_\theta$, will have strong observational consequences for EMRIs~\cite{Mino:2005an,Tanaka:2005ue,Levin:2008mq, Apostolatos:2009vu,Flanagan:2010cd}.
 Essentially \textit{all} LISA-type \EMRIs pass through at least one dynamically significant resonance, leading to a large, $O(1/\sqrt{\eps})$ (i.e.,\ 0.5PA) contribution to the waveform phase~\cite{Ruangsri:2013hra,Berry:2016bit,Mihaylov:2017qwn}.
 The magnitude of this effect depends sensitively on the orbital phase at the resonance.
 As a result, modelling it requires 1PA accuracy prior to resonance.
 There are ongoing efforts to understand the impact of these resonances and include them in evolutions~\cite{Gair:2011mr,Flanagan:2012kg,vandeMeent:2013sza,Isoyama:2013yor,Lewis:2016lgx,Isoyama:2018sib,Isoyama:2021jjd,Lukes-Gerakopoulos:2021ybx,Nasipak:2021qfu,Nasipak:2022xjh,Gupta:2022fbe}.

 There also occur resonances between the $r$ and $\varphi$ frequencies and between the $\theta$ and $\varphi$ frequencies.
 These do not change the intrinsic inspiral dynamics, but they can lead to a strong net emission of linear momentum that results in a `kick' to the system's center of mass~\cite{Hirata:2010xn,vandeMeent:2014raa}.
-The maximum kick velocity can reach $\sim 30,000 \times \eps^{3/2}$~km/s (depending on the primary spin and on the orbital eccentricity), which, for IMRI systems, could be comparable to the escape velocity from a typical globular cluster.
+The maximum kick velocity can reach $\sim 30,000 \times \eps^{3/2}$~km/s (depending on the primary spin and on the orbital eccentricity): for IMRI systems, these values could be comparable to the escape velocities from globular clusters, which are typically of the order of a few tens of km/s~\cite{Merritt:2004xa,Antonini:2016gqe}.

 \paragraph{Merger and ringdown}